 State of Care 2017/18 (pdf) is the Care Quality Commission’s annual assessment of health and social care in England.

 There is a desperate lack of refuge spaces for victims of domestic abuse -refuge provision should be a statutory obligation, backed by national ring fenced funding.

-This is from the August 2018 report from the House of Commons Library on unemployment trends in the UK.
+This is from the October 2018 report from the Home Affairs Committee on the forthcoming Government Bill on Domestic Abuse.

 ‘We believe that people who have risked everything to find safety should have the best chance possible of contributing to our society and integrating into their new communities.’
 This is according to an October 2018 launch report (pdf) from the Lift the Ban coalition.